Open-Transactions/protocol-docs/spec/SectionFormat.md

 # Section Format

 This format is used in the [OTContract](../docs/OTContract.md) class in Open-Transactions.
-It's purpose is to encode a human-readable, plain-text document together with a list of digital signatures.
+Its purpose is to encode a human-readable, plain-text document together with a list of digital signatures.

-The format should be easy to parse.
+The format should be easy to parse (automatically) and easy to read (manually) at the same time, as per the Ricardian contract criteria.

 ## Document Structure

+A document MUST contain a content section that CAN be followed by zero or more signature sections.

+Lines that are outside sections are ignored.

+### Sections

 The document is read line-by-line.
 Line endings can be `\r\n` or `\n`.

-Lines preceding the content section are ignored.

-A document MUST contain a content section that CAN be followed by zero or more signature sections.

-### Sections

 A section consists of:
 * a type specifier string;